tydingsl/professional-experience/2.specialist/workLoop.md

     while there are open GitHub Issues marked with label choose one and bid (post comment that @mentions manager: I propose to work on this) meet with the manager _in person_
-        if manager assigns Issue to you
-            post comments as needed to cancel other unaccepted bids return
+        if manager assigns Issue to you (along with reporting time and degree of intitiative) post comments as needed to cancel other unaccepted bids return
 ```